parthivrmenon/aws_saa/20_dynamo_db.md

 All data is `Encrypted at rest` using `AWS Key Management Service`.
 You can use an AWS-owned key, AWS Managed Key  or a Customer-managed key.
 Dynamo DB adhered to several compliance standards like `HIPAA`, `PCI DSS` and `GDPR`

-## Pricing
-Dynamo DB charges for reading, writing and storing data along with any optional features you enable.
-It has two capacity modes:
-- on-demand
-- provsioned